 Management's Annual Report on Internal Control over Financial Reporting.
 The Company's management is responsible for establishing and maintaining adequate internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act).
 The Company's management assessed the effectiveness of its internal control over financial reporting as of September 30, 2013.
 In making this assessment, the Company's management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in the Internal Control-Integrated Framework (1992).
 The Company's management has concluded that, as of September 30, 2013, its internal control over financial reporting is effective based on these criteria.
-The Company's management excluded the residential hardware and home improvement business (the HHI Business) from its assessment of the effectiveness of internal control over financial reporting, as the Company may omit an assessment of an acquired business's internal control over financial reporting from its assessment of the registrant's internal control; however, such exclusion may not extend beyond one year from the date of the acquisition, nor may such assessment be omitted from more than one annual management report on internal control over financial reporting.
+The Company's management excluded the residential hardware and home improvement business (the HHI Business) from its assessment of the effectiveness of internal control over financial reporting, as the Company may omit an assessment of an acquired business's internal control over financial reporting; nor may such assessment be omitted from more than one annual management report on internal control over financial reporting.
 The total assets of \$1,736 million and total net sales of \$870 million associated with the HHI Business are included in the consolidated financial statements of the Company as of and for the year ended September 30, 2013.